 A tenderer may in his tender have stated the services that it proposes to subcontract and the name of the proposed sub- contractors.
 If it has already been foreseen in the technical offer, the award decision means approval of the proposed subcontractors by the contracting authority and no further authorisation is necessary, unless the subcontracted services or subcontractors change in the course of the implementation of the contract.
+Also in cases, where experts are not directly contracted or employed by the contractor but through a third party, the latter is a subcontractor.

 In other cases, the services to be subcontracted and the names of the subcontractors must be notified to the contracting authority.
 The contracting authority then notifies the contractor of its decision authorising or refusing to authorise the proposed subcontract within 30 days.
 Where the contracting authority refuses authorisation, the reason for the refusal should be stated (Article 4(2)).
-If the contracting authority fails to provide notification of his decision within the 30 days, the proposed subcontractors are deemed approved.
+If the contracting authority fails to provide notification of his decision within the 30 days, the proposed sub-contractors are deemed approved.
 The use of subcontracting without prior authorisation of the contracting authority is valid cause for the sanctions for breach of contract (Article 34 general conditions) and for termination of the contract (Article 36(2)(d) of the general conditions).

 Before authorising a subcontract, the contracting authority should examine the contractor's evidence that the subcontractor it proposes satisfies the same eligibility criteria as those applicable for the award of the contract, does not fall under the exclusion criteria described in the tender dossier and is not subject to EU restrictive measures (Article 4(6)).

-For European Development Fund (EDF) financed contracts, where subcontracting is envisaged, preference must be given by the contractor to subcontractors of African, Caribbean and Pacific (ACP) States capable of implementing the tasks required on the same terms (Article 26(1)(d) of Annex IV of the Cotonou Agreement5).
+For European Development Fund (EDF) financed contracts, where subcontracting is envisaged, preference must be given by the contractor to subcontractors of African, Caribbean and Pacific (ACP) States capable of implementing the tasks required on the same terms (Article 26(1)(d) of Annex IV of the Cotonou Agreement).
 This requirement is contained in Article 4(9) of the special conditions.

-Point 18(8) of Annex I to the Financial Regulation (FR)6 foresees the possibility for the contracting authority to require 'critical tasks' to be performed by the tenderer itself and not subcontractors, in the case of some contracts (works contracts, service contracts and siting and installation operations in the context of a supply contract).
+Point 18(8) of Annex I to the Financial Regulation (FR) foresees the possibility for the contracting authority to require 'critical tasks' to be performed by the tenderer itself and not subcontractors, in the case of some contracts (works contracts, service contracts and siting and installation operations in the context of a supply contract).
 This provision should be used with extreme caution since it could be a restriction on the freedom of enterprise and there is yet no court case on its interpretation.
 The contracting authority may announce in the tender specifications that it may require that certain critical tasks be performed directly by the contractor itself, be it a sole entity, or by a participant in the group, in case of consortium.
 This assumes that all tasks are very well defined and that one or two of them are identified as critical for the contracting authority.
 In this case, there must be a direct contractual link between the contracting authority and the entity performing these tasks, i.e. they cannot be performed by a subcontractor.
 This provision is not to be understood as the possibility to cap subcontracting.